campusM Attendance Student Experience

 Notifications can be configured to be displayed on the student’s device.
-These notifications are saved on the device, so they are sent even if the student is offline and does not have an internet connection.
+These notifications are locally scheduled based on the event data for the end user and saved on the device, so they are sent even if the student is offline and does not have an internet connection.

-When a student selects a notification, the check-in page is displayed.
+When a student selects a notification, the check-in page appears.

 Students can suppress notifications:

 - For Android: from the operating system notification settings

 The Attendance live tile provides students with dynamic information on their current and upcoming classes that require checking in.

 Selecting the Attendance live tile displays the Student Check-In page.

 Student Check-In Page Overview

 The Student Check-In page displays the student's current and upcoming classes for the day.
 The diagram below describes the key components of the Student Check-In page.

 From the Student Check-In page, students can check in to a class or indicate an absence (if configured) for events with an open check-in window.
 The workflow depends on the validation mechanism configured: